sara-ahrari/jw-cli/README.md

 # Commands
 <!-- commands -->
-This command sets up a new react project based on your input.

 * [`project-starterkit create-frontend`](#project-starterkit-create-frontend)
 * [`project-starterkit help [COMMAND]`](#project-starterkit-help-command)

 ## `project-starterkit create-frontend`

-This command sets up a project with your preferred packages and stuff
+This command sets up a new react project based on your input.

 ```
 USAGE